Yellowstone Lake Facts

 Yellowstone Lake Physical Description

-That’s true since this large tarn boasts some relatively impressive dimensions.
-The marvel has a somewhat compressed rectangular shape to it.
-It holds a width approximately 70% that of its length.
+That’s true since this large body of water boasts some relatively impressive dimensions.
+Visually, the marvel has a somewhat compressed rectangular shape to it.
+It also holds a width approximately 70% that of its length.
 The actual physical boundaries vary significantly around its course, naturally.

-All of these amazing statistics provide the eye-catching Yellowstone Lake with yet more attention-grabbing qualities.
-The beautiful pool has a surface area that averages 132 sq mi (342 sq km).
-That naturally varies due to various environmental conditions, though.
+All of these amazing statistics serve to provide the eye-catching Yellowstone Lake with yet more attention-grabbing qualities.
+The beautiful pool displays a surface area that averages roughly 132 sq mi (342 sq km).
+That naturally varies slightly due to various environmental conditions, though.

-It’s also moderately deep for a lake of its type.
-The average measurement of this aspect equals roughly 139 ft (42 m).
+The feature’s also moderately deep for a lake of its specific type.
+The average measurement of this particular aspect equals roughly 139 ft (42 m).
 In places, however, the floor drops away precipitously.
-In some of these locations its waters reach depths of up to as much as 394 ft (120 m).
+In some of these locations its waters reach depths equaling up to as much as 394 ft (120 m).

 Yellowstone Lake Location, Geology, and Ecology

-More precisely, this geological masterpiece of time and forces formed within the confines of the United States.
+More precisely, this geological masterpiece of time and irresistable forces formed within the national borders of the United States.
 There, it sits in the approximate northeastern portion of the country.
-Nature created it in the northwest corner of the state of Wyoming, near the border.
+Nature further created it in the northwest corner of the state of Wyoming, near the border.

-The surface of this stunning lake remains placid and serence, yet what lurks beneath remains quite different.
+The surface of this stunning lake typically remains quite placid and serence, yet what lurks beneath remains quite different.
 Its waters merely serve as a figurative mask for what lies beneath.
-That’s because the bottom of the formation boasts features similar to the rest of the region!
+That’s because the bottom of the formation boasts features similar to the rest of the amazing region!

-An incredible array of underwater hot springs, fumaroles, and even geysers dot the sections known as Mary bay, Sedge Bay, and West Thumb.
+An incredible array of underwater hot springs, fumaroles, and even geysers dot the individual sections known as Mary Bay, Sedge Bay, and West Thumb.
 Mary Bay additionally hosts multiple hollow silica chimneys.
-Meanwhile, Bridge Bay holds rock spires up to 20 ft (6.1 m) tall.
+Meanwhile, Bridge Bay holds rock spires, some reaching up 20 ft (6.1 m) tall.

 The impressive Yellowstone Lake also hosts a thriving ecosystem of its own.
-Several native species of fish appear in the formation.
+Several native species of fish appear within the waters of the formation.
 Cutthroat Trout represent the most abundant of these, with the local population presently being the largest known to exist in North America.

-This marvel of Nature also plays a role of vital importance in the lives of other animals, as well, mainly mammals.
-Larger creatures present include bison, bighorn sheep, and elk.
-Yet smaller one’s such as the North American Beaver, otters, and weasels also abound.
+This marvel of Nature also plays a role of vital importance in the lives of numerous other animals, as well, mainly mammals.
+Larger creatures commonly present include bison, bighorn sheep, and elk.
+Yet smaller one’s such as the North American Beaver, otters, and weasels also frequwntly abound.

 Features Sharing Its Region

-Check out our other articles on 4 Magical European Moths, Marbled Polecat, Oceanic whitetip shark, Orange Jewelweed, Australian Painted Lady, Philippine sailfin lizard
+Check out our other articles on 4 Magical European Moths, Marbled Polecat, Table Mountain, Oceanic whitetip shark, Orange Jewelweed, Australian Painted Lady, Philippine sailfin lizard

 Leave a Reply